xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

   --p-n-threads 24
 ```

-Now we have our `table-dada2.qza` and `rep-seqs-dada2.qza` for next step.
+Now we have our `table-dada2.qza` and `rep-seqs-dada2.qza` for generating taxonomy table and feature table.

 <br>
 **Step 4: Using classifier to generate our taxonomy table.**